pallene-lang/pallene/doc/manual.md

     xs[1] = 10
     xs[2] = "hello"

-Pallene automatically coerces to and from the `value` type.
-In addition to variable assignments, coercions also occurs in the parameters passed to functions and in the values returned from them.
-You can also use the `as` operator for explicit coercions.
+Pallene automatically coerces to and from the `value` type in parts of the program that have type annotations.
+That is, variable assignments, explicit coercions with the `as` operator, and in the parameters and return values of functions.
 These coercions between value-compatible types are the only place where Pallene does type coercions.

     function insert(xs:{value}, v:value)
         xs[#xs+1] = v